 Sensei Harry credits his involvement in the martial arts with improving his overall health and lifestyle.
 In 2012 he retired after 33 years service with the provincial government.
 He enjoys regular daily exercise and is a student of Tai Chi and Yoga as well.

 Gerry Whelan joined the MPSMA in 1999 because martial arts was an activity he could share with his son Liam.
 Gerry received his black belt in March of 2004.
-Gerry assists in teaching the children's and adult classes.
 Gerry competed at the provincial and national level in amateur wrestling while attending Memorial University from 1977 to 1983 and coached briefly at the High school level.
-He works as a geological data management specialist with an international oilfield service company and credits the MPSMA family with such major health benefits as stress reduction, improved fitness and wonderful friends.
-In retirement Gerry has turned to a new career and has taken up his love of photograpy.
+He worked as a geological data management specialist with an international oilfield service company and credits the MPSMA family with such major health benefits as stress reduction, improved fitness and wonderful friends.
+In retirement Gerry has turned to a new career and has taken up his love of photography.